smfsh/arch-install/manual-efi-btrfs.md

 **EFI System Partition**

 Check "/sys/firmware/efi" to see if it exists.
 If this directory does not exist, you're not on and EFI boot.
 You must be on EFI for this to work.
 Additionally, run efibootmgr to ensure that you do not have any garbage entries from previous installs.
-If you do, you can remove them with "efibootmgr -B -b 001A".
+If you do, you can remove them with `efibootmgr -B -b 001A`.
 Replace the hex as appropriate.
+You can view old entries with `efibootmgr -v`.

 ```
 # echo "initrd=\initramfs-linux-fallback.img root=/dev/sda2 rootflags=subvol=__active ro" | iconv -f ascii -t ucs2 > bootfallback